tombeesley/PSYC121_2022-23/docs/02-Week_2_PSYC121.md

 hist(cows$estimate, breaks = ??)
 ```

 Does it work?
 No?
 What you need to do is replace the two question marks in the script (or better still, create a new instruction line in which you amend this to have a numerical value representing the number of different plot bars.
-Try at least 3 diffeernt values.
+Try at least 3 different values.
 Look at and think about how this affects the visual distribution.

 We can also create a "box and whisker plot".
 Here's a general simple description of a box-and-whisker plot as a graphical representation of data:

 ![ ](files/Week_2/Box_and_whisker.png)

 ### Additional challenge

-In the zip file, we also provide data on the estimates of the percentage of immigranmts in the UK.
+In the zip file, we also provide data on the estimates of the percentage of immigrants in the UK.
 This will allow you to explore the data discussed in the analysis lecture, and create visualisations of the data and its spread.
-Can you apply the analysis of ther penelope data to the immigration data?
+Can you apply the analysis of the penelope data to the immigration data?